Chapter 11. Subclasses

 subclass of C. For

-example, we could rewrite our MovingBall
+example, we could rewrite our MovingBall class so that

-is a GObject
+ball is a GObject variable.

 GObject ball; // Note that ball is a GObject